Use the Systemspotting Drill when you want fresh inspiration for how to get things done.

 Have Wrong Thinkers divide into duos or trios.

-IHave Wrong Thinkers find three existing systems in the surrounding environment that work very well.
+Ask Wrong Thinkers to find three existing systems in the surrounding environment—natural or human-made—that work very well.

-Ask Wrong Thinkers to email photographs or videos of the systems they discover to: firstname.lastname@example.org or a support person.
+Ask Wrong Thinkers to email photographs or videos of the systems they discover to you.

-Have Wrong Thinkers take notes on how the system works, why they believe it works well, and what they might steal from the system.
+Have Wrong Thinkers take notes on how the system works, for whom it works, and why they believe it works well.

-Upon their return, have Wrong Thinkers identify the systems they spotted on Post-its and place those in a brown paper bag.
+Upon their return, have Wrong Thinkers identify the systems they spotted on Post-its using just two words, and place the Post-its in a brown paper bag.

 Ask teams to share the highlights from their Systemspotting.